-- Encourage your dog to enter their crate – Once your pup is comfortable being near their crate, try moving their toys, treats, and water bowl inside.
-Gradually move the items from the front of the crate to the back, until your dog is fully inside.
+- Encourage your dog to enter their crate.
+Once your pup is comfortable inside their crate, try moving their toys, treats, and water bowl inside.
+Gradually move the items from the front of the crate to the back until your dog is fully inside.

 Note: If your dog panics or gets stressed during training, let them out of their crate for a break.
 Setbacks are a part of the process.
-But with regular training, you and your dog will be more comfortable with using a crate.
+But with regular training, you and your dog will be more comfortable using a crate.

 What Type of Crate To Buy

-2. Soft-sided dog crates like this one are paws down the way to go for smaller breeds.
+2. Soft-sided crates like this one are paws down the way to go for smaller breeds.
 This particular crate by Petsfit is made with durable cloth and stainless steel inner supports.

 A tell-tale sign of a dog with separation anxiety is destructive behavior.
-When left alone, they may claw, chew, and shred everything in your home, from shoes to furniture, and even doors.
+When left alone, they may claw, chew, and shred everything in your home, from shoes to furniture and even doors.

 At Pet Living, we also love this crate’s small ventilation holes.
 They provide adequate airflow but are just the right size so your pup doesn’t get their teeth stuck, causing injury to themselves.

 If your pup gets anxious and is a master of escape, this crate is just for them!
-They’ll feel calmer and more secure in their own private den.
+They’ll feel calmer and more secure in their private den.

 Use my affiliate code PETLIVING to get 15% off your order!